Do I need to pay the Annual Climbing Fee to climb Mount Rainier?

 How much is the climbing fee?

-If I pau the climbing fee, how long is it valid?
+If I pay the fee, how long is it valid?

-The climbing fee is good from the day purchased through December 31st of the year purchased.
+The fee is good from the day purchased through December 31st of the year purchased.

 How many climbs can I do in a calendar year once I have paid the fee?